speed2exe/myzql/README.md

 pub fn main() !void {
     // ...
     // You can do a text query (text protocol) by using `query` method on `Client`
     // Observe that an allocator is required.
-This is because the driver cannot determine
-    // the amount of allocation that is required for this call.
-If you might be able to
+Allocation and network will be invoked.
-    // reasonably predict the upper bound of this operation, you can provide a more optimized allocator.
+    // If you are able to have an upper bound of this operation, you can provide a more optimized allocator.
     // You may also do insertion query here, but it will not be optimal and will be more
     // vulnerable to SQL injection attacks.
     const result = try c.query(allocator, "CREATE DATABASE testdb");